Mechanics Heat And Sound Phy 302k Answer Key: Exact Answer & Steps

 Q4: Can I use the ideal gas law in a thermodynamic cycle problem?

 A4: Only if the working fluid behaves ideally under the given conditions.
-For real gases, use the van der Waals equation or compressibility factors Simple, but easy to overlook.
-No workaround needed..
+For real gases, use the van der Waals equation or compressibility factors That's the part that actually makes a difference.
+Still holds up..

 Q5: What’s the easiest way to remember the formula for acoustic intensity?